hightechict/coinchange-kata-java/README.md

 - The change matches the amount required
 - The change is given in the optimal amount of coins
 - Calculating the change doesn't take forever

+If you want to do this kata, just fork this repo.
+My goal is to keep the Master branch a starting point for the Kata, so any attempts at solving the kata should be done in another branch.